 Skip to main content

-The eval-framework category has converged on a small set of primitives.
-The honest question for a buyer is not “are checkmarks better here?” but “if I run the same task with my judge, do the numbers come out better?”
+The eval-framework category has converged on a small set of primitives, so feature checkmarks won’t separate the options.
+The question worth asking is: if I run the same task with my judge, do the numbers come out better?
 Below is what we can show from the public OSS repo.
 Every number links to a JSON file you can rerun.

 Hallucination detection — HaluEval QA, N=100, human labels